MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Add_a_Domain.md

 9. In the **Sign in** window, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 Select **Next**.

-10. In the **Enter password** window, enter the **Administrative Password** provided by your lab hosting provider that you assigned to Holly's account and then select **Sign in**.
-If required, complete the MFA sign-in process.
+10. In the **Enter password** window, enter the New Administrative Password that you assigned to Holly's account and then select **Sign in**.

 11. In the **Stay signed in?** window, select **Don't show this again** and then select **Yes**.
 In the **Save password** window, select **Never**.